diegofigs/npackages.nvim/README.md

 This plugin automatically configures an LSP client that will provide diagnostics for your package dependencies.

-This is a filetype plugin that works out of the box, so there is no need to call a `setup` function or configure anything to get this plugin working.
+This is a file type plugin that works out of the box, so there is no need to call a `setup` function or configure anything to get this plugin working.